marcusgia2505/classsExGameInstructions/docs/Organize.rst

 Functions in the top bar
 ========================

-You can see the top bar for the **overview mode** in the picture above.
-It offers folowing funcionality:
+You can see the top bar for the **overview mode** in the picture above in the left hand corner.
+It offers the following functionality:

 new folders
-    Create new folders to organize your games
+    Create new folders to organize your games.

 new games
-    Create new games which you can then design in the editing mode
+    Create new games which you can then design in the editing mode.

 repository
-    The repository which provides access to previous results from your private games or from public games conducted by you or other classEx lecturers
+    The repository which provides access to games provided by other lecturers.

 Folders
 =======

 Games are sorted into folders, for example different chapters of lectures, which can be found on the left.
 You can create a new folder by clicking on *new folder* in the top bar.
 Folders can be renamed by typing in the box above the list of games in a folder.
+Folders are ordered alphabetically.
 It is not possible to change the order of folders.

+.. note:: If you need a specific order, you may name the folders e.g. 01 - intro, 02 - motivation, ...

+Folder can only be deleted when they are empty.
+Then the delete symbol will appear |pic_delete|.
+The deletion cannot be reversed.

+.. |pic_delete| image:: _static/pic/reject.png
+    :width: 15px

-Handle games
+Order games
 ============

-You can move games by clicking on the little icon on the *move game* icon and dragging the game to another folder or just change its poition in the current folder.
+You can move games by clicking on the little icon on the *move game* icon and dragging the game to another folder or just change its position in the current folder.
 You can directly enter the Lecture Mode to play a game by pressing the *play game* icon and directly enter the editing Mode to edit a game by clicking on the *edit game* icon.
 Games marked with the *created by someone else* icon cannot be edited but only played or viewed.
 The *delete game* icon deletes a game.

 Public, private and imported games
 ==================================

 All games are marked be either the *public game*,  *private game* or *created by someone else* icon.
 The *public game* icon means that you created the game but other users can see and copy this game.
 The *private game* icon means your game is private and cannot be seen by other users.
 You can change the game status between private or public by clicking on the symbol.
-The *created by someone else* markes the ready-made games and all games you imprted from the repository.
+The *created by someone else* markes the ready-made games and all games you imported from the repository.
 You cannot edit them but only view and play them.
 If you want to make your own version of such a game you have to copy it.

 Copy games
 ==========